 Listening to songs in Spanish and singing along is another way to add Spanish to your summer.
 You can listen in the car or while you are making dinner.
 For young learners, try the YouTube channel by Leoncito Alado, or the new CD ¡Come bien!
 Eat Right! by José-Luís Orozco.
 Kids love songs by Rockalingua and they are excellent reinforcement for what kids are learning in school.
 You can listen to them free on the Rockalingua website.
 Are you looking for music that appeals to different ages?
 Try songs from Sonia De Los Santos or Lucky Díaz and the Family Jam Band.

 With reasonable limits, movies, TV shows and short online videos can be useful to expose kids to Spanish during the summer months.
 Series on YouTube like Pocoyo and Peppa Pig are entertaining and full of new language.
 The short videos on Semillitas TV are also good exposure for younger kids.
+Kids also love the Youtuber-style of the Habla Jorge videos – short, fun videos that expose kids to high frequency vocabulary.
 All the Disney films can be watched in Spanish, of course, and have the advantage of being familiar to many kids.
 So, pop some popcorn, snuggle up and get in some Spanish time.

 Websites and Apps